Insights

 Most importantly, it did not earn my trust.

-If you are an iPhone parent considering Bark, my advice is simple: test it hard.
+If you are an iPhone parent considering Bark, my advice is simple: test it thoroughly.
 Do not assume it is working because the dashboard looks quiet.
 Force a scan.
 Check the last successful sync.
 Review the alerts.
 Ask whether the product is helping you understand real risk, or just keeping you busy.

 See Joey's iPhone monitoring approach